wdavies973/RobluScouterIOS/README.md

 UI would be the most useful for me to have someone do at the moment.
 I'd recommend downloading Roblu Scouter on the Google Play store and building a UI exactly as that one.
 Later, I'll be able to hook up the syncing code to your UI.

+Otherwise, literally just pick any section of code from RobluScouter (in utils, notifications, whatever) and port it to IOS.

 A few other small notes:
 - RGallery won't be included in the first release to save development time.
 - For the time being, only Roblu Scouter is getting ported to IOS